morphatic/feathers-auth0-strategy/README.md

 }
 ```

-As will be explained below, [this package sets up an IP address whitelist to allow requests from Auth0 to be accepted by your API](#the-fromauth0-ip-address-whitelist) without the normal authentication.
+As will be explained below, [this package includes an IP address whitelist hook to allow requests from Auth0 to be accepted by your API](#the-fromauth0-ip-address-whitelist) without the normal authentication.
 (You'll still need some mechanism to make sure that the requests actually came from Auth0 and not another agent spoofing an Auth0 IP address.)

 #### Option #2: Allow `Auth0Strategy` to create new `users`